White House State Ballroom: Responses

-Trump, Trump administration, and Republicans
+Republicans, Trump and the Trump administration

+In a video that was retroactively set to private, on April 1, 2026 President Trump states "...They call me king now.
+Do you believe it?
+No king.
+I'm such a king, I can't get a ballroom approved.
+It's pretty amazing, right?
+I'm a king.
+If I was a king, we'd be doing a lot more.
+I'm doing a lot, but I could be doing a lot more if I was a king."

-Trump applauded the construction and highlighted the private donations causing no payment needed from the federal government.
-The White House Rapid Response team posted to Twitter about the construction, calling it a continuation of a long tradition of presidents modernizing the White House to meet the needs of the modern day.
-House Speaker Mike Johnson also highlighted the many construction projects in the history of the White House and stated, "President Trump’s going to have the greatest improvement of the White House in the history of the building."
-House Majority Leader Steve Scalise also referenced the many renovations of the White House and claimed that any opposition was the Democratic Party's need to object to any idea by Trump.
-Although First Lady Melania Trump did not release a statement on the construction of the ballroom, there were reports that she privately raised concerns over the demolition of the East Wing in order for the construction to take place.
-President Trump dismissed the reports in November 2025 saying in an interview that initially Melania "loved her tiny little tiny office," but she soon came around to support the idea of the demolition of the East Wing and the construction of the ballroom.
+Trump applauded the construction and highlighted its private funding.
+The White House Rapid Response team, posting to Twitter, said Trump was following in a long tradition of presidents who modernized the White House.
+House speaker Mike Johnson also highlighted the many construction projects in the history of the White House and stated, "President Trump's going to have the greatest improvement of the White House in the history of the building."
+House majority leader Steve Scalise also referenced the many prior renovations and anticipated that the Democratic Party would object to any idea of Trump's.
+First Lady Melania Trump, though reportedly having expressed concern in private over the demolition of the East Wing, did not release a statement on the construction of the ballroom.

 Democrats

-On October 21, shortly after the construction began, former First Lady and 2016 presidential candidate Hillary Clinton posted about the construction on Twitter, stating, "It's not his house.
+On October 21, shortly after the construction began, former first lady and 2016 presidential candidate Hillary Clinton posted about the construction on Twitter, stating, "It's not his house.
 It's your house.
 And he's destroying it."
 Representative Jamie Raskin tweeted a picture of the construction linking it to the War of 1812 when the White House was set on fire by British troops and how Trump was also destroying the White House while fashioning himself as a king.